 How many of the stone restoration contractors listed on the Internet are professionally trained?
 I don’t have official statistics to base any numbers on, but if I have to venture an educated guess (I met with many of them), I’d go for something like 5 out of 100.
 OK, maybe 10.

 What happened to the other 90 to 95?

 NOTHING!
 Or just about, compared with the complex and multiple requirements that are needed.
-In fact, they've got their "training" by some salesman who was there to push their "miraculous system" to polish marble!
-I do professional training, and I can tell you that nobody – including myself – can actually teach anybody HOW-TO polish marble.
-A true trainer can only teach the mechanics of the process, that is, WHAT's happening under the machine, and WHY.
-After that, either one has the "right stuff" to learn as one goes (which, among many other things, includes being able to recognize and classify the different marbles and granites, to the point of getting to know what to do with each one of them) or one's just in the wrong business.
+In fact, they’ve got their “training” from some salesman who was there to push their “miraculous system” to polish marble!
+We do professional training, and can tell you that nobody – including us – can actually teach anybody HOW TO polish marble.
+A true trainer can only teach the mechanics of the process, that is, what’s happening under the machine, and WHY.
+After that, either one has the “right stuff” to learn as one goes (which, among many other things, includes being able to recognize and classify the different marbles and granites, to the point of getting to know what to do with each one of them) or one’s just in the wrong business.

 And that is the real problem.